davidiw/os-website/lab/lab7.md

 how much you were able to complete, and your documentation.
-Your documentation should include a single command that exercises your code on a zoo machiens.
+Your documentation should include a single command that exercises your code on a zoo machines.
 This should demonstrate your implementation.
 Each group member must submit a copy in their repository and the documentation must list each group members name.
 Only (ascii) text files and PDFs will be accepted.
+The due date is firm, there will be no late days and no extensions.

 If you are in doubt about your project, please e-mail us or visit during office hours.